vivianschu/biol266-programming-tutorials/Tutorial4-Perl/README.md

 Is it like the clam pearl?
 Unfortunately no - it's a Unix programming language!

 ### Did you know?
 Perl was used in the Human Genome Project.
 This project produced all kinds of biological data and involved developers from all over the world.
-Perl enabled genome centers to efectively communicate their data with another.
+Perl enabled genome centers to effectively communicate their data with another.
 * [Bioperl Project](www.bioperl.org)
 Perl was developed by Larry Wall